ASYLUM

-The immigration laws allow persons who are afraid to return to their home country or place of last residence because they have been persecuted in the past, or because there is a chance that they will be persecuted if they return, to seek political asylum in the United States.
+The immigration laws allow persons who are afraid to return to their home country or place of last residence because they have been persecuted in the past, or because there is a chance that they will be persecuted if they return, to seek asylum in the United States.
 The persecutor must be the government of that country or a group the government of that country cannot or will not control.
 In addition, the persecution must be as a result of one of the grounds specified by the law.
 The grounds include race, religion, ethnic origin, political opinion, or membership in a particular social group.

 TIME LIMITS

 The immigration laws specify that a person who intends to apply for political asylum must apply within 365 days of their arrival in the United States.
-After the 365 days one must show that the failure to file within the 365 days was for reasons beyond the person’s control or because there has been a recent change in the country from which the person is seeking asylum that has created a reasonable fear of persecution if the person is forced to return to that country.
+After the 365 days one must show that the failure to file within the 365 days was for reasons beyond the person’s control or because there has been a recent change in the conditions in the country from which the person is seeking asylum that has created a reasonable fear of persecution if the person is forced to return to that country.

 PERSONS WHO ENTERED ILLEGALLY OR WITH FALSE DOCUMENTS REMAIN ELIGIBLE